 11.13.3 Right to refuse medical treatment

 Section 11 of the NZBORA provides that everyone has the right to refuse to undergo medical treatment.
 The Act provides an exception to that right, based on the potential harm of not providing compulsory treatment.
-It is therefore important that compulsory treatment is delivered in a way that complies with statutory requirements, respects a person’s rights, and protects or enhances their dignity or mana where possible.
+It is therefore important that compulsory treatment is delivered in a way that complies with statutory requirements, respects a person’s rights, promotes recovery and protects or enhances their dignity or mana.

+Section 23(5) of the NZBORA provides that everyone deprived of their liberty (including under the Mental Health Act) shall be treated with humanity and with respect for the inherent dignity of the person.
+Moreover, under section 114 of the Mental Health Act it is an offence punishable by imprisonment to intentionally ill-treat or intentionally neglect a proposed patient in carrying out the assessment of a proposed patient or the assessment and treatment of a patient under the Act.

 12 Part 7: Reviews and judicial enquiries

 The clinical and judicial review process differs depending on the nature of a patient’s treatment order.
-The review process for different types of treatment orders are outlined in Figures 3 to 6 (pages 72–75).
+The review process for different types of treatment orders are outlined in Figures 3 to 6.